CoreyDeJong/learning-journal/html.md

 <li> list item
 <div> group items together, but becomes difficult to maintain organization
 <title> is what will be displayed in the webiste browser name, not on the site
+<script> where you can place link for javascript, can also be placed in the <head> but will impact the run time of opening the website.

 moving a line of code by highlighting your code, select alt and use up/down arrows